manish3173/Review_extractor-Gomarbel/README.md

 ## Usage

-1. Open the application in your browser
+- Launch the application in your browser.
-2. Enter a product URL in the input field
+- Input the product URL into the provided field.
-3. Set the maximum number of reviews to fetch
+- Specify the maximum number of reviews you want to retrieve.
-4. Click "Get Reviews" to fetch and display the reviews
+- Click the "Fetch Reviews" button to begin the extraction process.
-5. Reviews will be displayed with:
+- The reviews will be displayed with the following details:
-   - Reviewer name
+    1.Reviewer Name
-   - Rating (in stars)
+    2.Star Rating
-   - Review date
+    3.Review Date
-   - Review content
+    4.Review Content

 ## API Endpoints